fjbilbao99/DDNS-Cloudflare/README.md

 # DDNS-Cloudflare
-This is a simple DDNS script to update the IP on CCloudflar
+This is a simple DDNS script to update the IP on Cloudflare

 To obtain the ID for the record,